andrewklajman/rp4/README.md

-# NEXT TEXT
+# NEXT TEST
-- Drive is decrypted automatically
-- Latest kernel is found and installed
+- DONE Confirm that tinyproxy works
+    * Not working: I had implemented the wrong config (forgot "") and systemctl (incorrenct path) and the tinyproxy user must have access to the /mnt/tinyproxy folder
+    * Check again on next install

-- Confirm that zsh is implementated
+- DONE: Confirm that zsh is implementated
+    * autocompletion: had to run each of the zplug commands
+- DONE Drive is decrypted automatically
-- Confirm static IP is applied
+- DONE Confirm static IP is applied
-- Confirm tools are present
+- DONE Confirm tools are present
-- Confirm encrypted HDD is applied
-- Confirm that tinyproxy works
+- DONE Latest kernel is found and installed
 - DONE Ensure that services only spin up when hdd is mounted.
 - DONE Jellyfin: Correction: /etc/jellyfin files were not being correctly copied accross before.
 Ensure application starts
 - DONE SSH Forwarding: Turned off compression